plumphq/gandi/README.md

 That approach won't work without consumers – systems that are able to pull the data from Gandi, implement a custom search engine based on that and fit the target audience – job-seeker needs.

-It's crucial to understand that __Gandi is not a search engine itself__, though it's useless in a vacuum.
+It's crucial to understand that __Gandi is not a search engine itself__.
 We seek to provide a data source for as many job search platforms as possible, and we're open to any company that wants to join us.

 ## How does it work?